 - Florence Griswold Museum in Old Lyme is providing online exhibitions and collections and learning resources for teachers and students.
-In April, the museum will be debuting virtual tours of the Griswold House and the current exhibition.
 Additionally, those who wish to be inspired by stunning nature photos can follow along on social media to find posts with beautiful images, exhibitions, fun facts, and behind-the-scenes videos.

 - The Glass House in New Canaan has a deep selection of content to engage with online including a virtual look at the amazing structure through 360 moving pictures that feature panoramic views of The Glass House, a virtual look at the Pavillion in the Pond, a virtual look at the sculpture gallery, virtual look at the Monument to Lincoln Kirstein as well as videos about Philip Johnson's architecture and influence on other designers.

-- Kehler Liddel Gallery in New Haven has mulitply exhibits that you can view virtually.
+- Kehler Liddel Gallery in New Haven has multiply exhibits that you can view virtually.

 - Mattatuck Museum in Waterbury has set up The MATT @ Home, a dedicated page on the museum's website with content and activities which include online exhibitions as well as educational worksheets and coloring pages for families.
 The museum is collecting and documenting how COVID-19 has affected our local community.
 By preserving local responses and the impact, this will help with future researchers understand the local impact of these trying times.
 Click here to participate.

 - Palestine Museum U.S. in Woodbridge is bringing the museum right to your home with a virtual tour of the museum on YouTube that lasts about 10 minutes.